lingceng/lingceng.github.io/source/_posts/2016-01-11-diffs-between-formhelper-and-formtaghelper-in-rails.markdown

 In FormHelper above also defined a class named ActionView::Helpers::FormBuilder.
 The form_for uses the FormBuilder.

-Most methods in FormHelper are be delegated by FormBuilder.
+Most methods in FormHelper are delegated by FormBuilder.

 {% codeblock lang:ruby %}
 # in FormBuilder